api3dao/oev-docs/docs/oev/overview/oev-network.md

 ![OEV Network Bridge](/oev/overview/assets/oev-bridge.png)

 Clicking on `Transfer Tokens` will automatically add the OEV Network to your Metamask wallet.

-Confirm the transaction in your wallet.
-Wait for it to bridge and you will see your ETH on OEV Network.
+To bridge, confirm the transaction in your wallet and wait form confirmation.
+After the transaction is confirmed, you should see your ETH on OEV Network.

 ## Contracts